 BACKGROUND

 Allograft interbody spacers are utilized during transforaminal lumbar interbody fusion (TLIF) to reestablish anterior column support and disc height.
-While the TLIF technique offers many improvements over previous surgical methods, instrumentation and bone graft-related complications continue to be reported such as spacer misplacement or migration, screw fracture or misplacement, or rod breakage.
+While the TLIF technique offers many improvements over previous surgical methods, instrumentation and bone graft-related complications such as spacer misplacement or migration, screw fracture or misplacement, or rod breakage continue to be reported.
 The objective of this manuscript is to report on a fractured allograft interbody spacer that displaced into the neural foramen and resulted in impingement on the exiting nerve root that required revision.

 CASE SUMMARY